Breast Cancer surgery

 The surgeon needs to know the location, size, and orientation of the breast tumor

-The surgeon will try to plan the surgery with a view to leaving this wide surgical margin, but it’s not always easy.
-Sometimes the breast tumor develops in locations where a wide margin is not easily achieved and surgery might interfere with other vital functions.
+The surgeon will try to plan breast cancer surgery with a view to leaving this wide surgical margin, but it is not always easy.
+Sometimes the breast

 The radiologist and the surgeon work together to plan breast cancer treatment